intrahealth/client-registry-docs/docs/configuration.md

 * For production.
 The central application should be run as a mediator registered in OpenHIM.
 * There are many clients that will need to connect.
-* There is a to audit transactions.
+* There is a need to audit transactions.
 * There is an existing health information exchange layer or OpenHIM.
 * One advantage of using the OpenHIM interface is the ability to change settings like the FHIR server.